timcdlucas/unit_test_for_infectious_disease/README.md

 So testthat and the Test module in Julia.
 Hopefully demonstrate how to do tests for both a simple script and a package.

-Aim to publish in Epidemics.
+Aim to publish in PLoS Comp Bio.
 There are basically no formatting requirements for first submission to epidemics.
 So just a simple tex doc with as little extra as possible.
 We will need code so need to work out the best way to do that.